OpenParliamentTV/OpenParliamentTV-NEL/README.md

 ## Execute Scripts to generate the final dumps:

 Note: Order DOES matter here.
 (Why?
 Parties need to be queried first, because AbgeordnetenWatch party mapping relies on this.
-And the 'enhance' script in Persons relies on this party mapping.)
+And the 'enhance' script in Persons relies on this AbgeordnetenWatch party mapping.)

 ### 1. Parties: